crawl/crawl/crawl-ref/docs/crawl_manual.rst

 - The monster's name and description.

-- Bars or numbers indicating its:
+- Bars indicating its:

-  * Max HP: hit points; how much damage it can take

   * AC: armour class; how well it ignores most damage

-  * EV: evasion; how well it avoids being hit (and your odds of hitting it with your current melee attack)
+  * EV: evasion; how well it avoids being hit

-  * Will: willpower; its resistance to most Hexes and similar effects.
+  * MR: magic resistance; how well it resists most Hexes and similar enchantments.

 - Its difficulty level, speed (if different from average speed), size, resistances, and special attacks.